Predict storms with Weather4D

 CAPE displayed in shades of red associated with precipitation isoareas displayed in blue

-Weather4D adds this data by default in the parameters available when creating a zone.
+Weather4D adds this data by default to the settings available in zone creation.
 This is essential information for predicting the occurrence of storms.
-To activate, you must select it in the display options of each model.
+To activate it, You must select it from the display options for each model.

-The intense CAPE episode above shows the risks of stormy conditions that can occur early in the summer season in the Mediterranean, and which, with the increasing warming of the sea temperature, can cause the creation of Medicanes (¹)
+The episode of intense CAPE above shows the risks of thunderstorms that can occur early in the summer season in the Mediterranean, and which, with the increasing warming of sea temperatures, can cause the creation of Medicans (¹)

 The more knowledgeable of you can visit the articles on the CAPE in Wikipedia :